Namrata Joshi

 =$F2>=LARGE($F$2:$F$38,5)

 In the conditional format rule, I selected the range A2:F38 and used format cells if the custom formula is the above function.
-In this, LARGE function applies conditional formatting to test each row if it is larger than or equal to 5th largest value.
-I later custom formatted the style filling the output values with light green 1 color.
+In this, LARGE function applies conditional formatting to test each row if it is larger than or equal to the 5th largest value.
+I later custom formatted the style filling the output values with light green 1 colour.

 • Sorting the top 5 % Protein items.

-I used the following SORTN function where I selected the range($A$2:$F$38)first and selected 5(as the number of results I want), 0 (as only five results to return), 6 (as the nth column to sort), FALSE (to sort in the descending order).
+I used the following SORTN function where I selected the range($A$2:$F$38)first and selected 5(as the number of results I want), 0 (as only five results to return), 6 (as the nth column to sort), and FALSE (to sort in descending order).

 =SORTN($A$2:$F$38,5,0,6,FALSE)